dkvz/PasswordManagerApp/README.md

 - [x] Use CSS variables while I'm at it.
 - [x] There doesn't seem to be a handler for error 404s -> Quick fixed this by adding `app.UseStatusCodePages();``in Startup.cs.
 Not awesome but it works.
 - [ ] Email notifications for failed login attempts, log all the successful logins somewhere.
+- [ ] Log all of the attempts somwhere.
 - [x] The `asp-append-version="true"` thing doesn't work at all with the production release, the version ID's are gone. -> It does work, the correct exe is in PasswordManagerApp\bin\Release\netcoreapp2.2\win-x64\publish or equivalent.
 - [ ] I have a 404 on the source maps - They don't seem to be available through Kestrel, probably because they're referenced as being at the root in the files (as in /sites.css.map instead of /assets/sites.css/map) (we juste need to add --public-url to parcel).
 - [ ] Add Babel just for the fun of it and also because my cheap browser check in Index.cshtml encompasses browsers that have no ES6 support.